Prepaid cards

 • As long as you contact the provider of your prepaid card and get it blocked, you shouldn't lose out on any money, though you may have to pay up to £10 for a replacement card.

-Pay special attention if your prepaid card is contactless, as it could be used for a series of fraudulent transactions, so always alert your card provider as soon as possible.
+Pay special attention if your prepaid card is contactless, as it could be used for a series of fraudulent transactions, so always alert your card issuer as soon as possible.
 It's also worth alerting local police or security services if there's been a theft – you may need an incident number to claim losses back if you have cover on your home insurance.

-Chargeback schemes give you a chance to get your money back if you buy faulty goods, a service isn't provided, or a company goes bust and goods aren't delivered – you'll get your money back straightaway.
+Visa and Mastercard's chargeback schemes give you a chance to get your money back if you buy faulty goods, a service isn't provided, or a company goes bust and goods aren't delivered – you'll get your money back straightaway.
 Our Chargeback guide explains how it works.

 • Application or activation fees.
 A one-off charge to open the account, usually up to £10 if applicable.